tchapi/tuneefy2/README.md

     docker build --no-cache=true --rm -f ./docker/Dockerfile-nginx -t nginx .
     docker build --no-cache=true --rm -f ./docker/Dockerfile-hhvm -t hhvm .
+    docker pull mysql

 And then :

     docker-compose up -d  # may differ if you're on a Mac, Linux or Windows PC

+And for the fixtures database :

+    # TODO

 Then, to tail the logs :